 The Board believes that it will be beneficial to preserve the current ability to convene general meetings, other than annual general meetings, on 14 clear days' notice and, accordingly, is seeking to renew the requisite shareholder approval at the AGM.
-This shorter notice period will not however be used as a matter of course, but only when merited by the business of the meeting and after taking into consideration the provision of the UK Corporate Governance Code that notices of general meetings and related papers should be sent to shareholders at least 14 working days before the meeting.
+This shorter notice period will not however be used as a matter of course, but only when merited by the business of the meeting.
 If granted, the approval will last until the next annual general meeting of the Company and it is the Board's intention to renew the authority at each subsequent annual general meeting.